Our Story – From Zero to $70+ million online

 Despite the skepticism, the project somehow got off the ground.

-Mark was so excited at this historical event, he sent Lynette a bunch of flowers.
+Mark was so excited at this historical event, he sent Lynette a bunch of flowers proclaiming she was “The world’s first online skip hire order”!

 The development of Topskips.com took a back burner whilst Mark was busy with his marketing agency and burgeoning family until, one fateful day in 2005, his father-in-law walked through the door in tears.
 He was retiring, and doing so was leaving two of his daughters, including Mark’s now wife, out of a job which was upsetting him greatly.

-Mark greeted these tears with typically bombastic enthusiasm: “Great – now we can make Topskips.com national!”
+Mark greeted these tears with bombastic enthusiasm: “Great – now we can make Topskips.com national!”

 Pretty soon he sold out of his agency and went full steam ahead creating innovation after innovation online (at least in the skip hire industry).